lin-stephanie/astro-loaders/packages/astro-loader-bluesky-posts/README.md

 [![npm downloads][npm-downloads-src]][npm-downloads-href]
 [![demo][demo-logo]][demo-link]

-This package provides a Bluesky posts loader for Astro, utilizing [AT-URI](https://atproto.com/specs/at-uri-scheme) to fetch posts for use in Astro projects.
+This package provides a Bluesky posts loader for Astro, supporting both post URLs and [AT-URIs](https://atproto.com/specs/at-uri-scheme) to fetch posts for use in Astro projects.
 Features include customizable HTML rendering, optional threaded loading, and targeted fetching of author-specific replies.

 ## Installation